Common coquí: Morphology and lifespan

 Coquís are muddy-brown in mottled coloration on the top with rust-tan flanks and a light-gray belly.
 As tree frogs, Coquís possess sticky pads on the tips of their toes which help them adhere to moistened or slippery surfaces They do not possess webbed feet and are not adapted to swimming.

 The known lifespan of the common coquí is up to 6 years in the wild, but the majority of adults do not live past one year.

-It is generally thought that the species has a relatively short lifespan, with most individuals living for less than a year.
-In a study of the population dynamics of the Common coquí, researchers found that the species has a high mortality rate, with only a small proportion of individuals surviving to reach adulthood.
+The species is generally believed to have a relatively short lifespan, with most individuals living for less than a year.
+In a study of the population dynamics of the common coquí, researchers found that the species has a high mortality rate, with only a small proportion of individuals surviving to reach adulthood.
 This high mortality is likely due to a variety of factors, including predation, disease, and competition for resources.
-Overall, the Common coquí is thought to have a short lifespan, with most individuals living for less than a year.
-This is due to a combination of factors that affect the species' survival in its natural environment.